SH-Files/First-Project/README.md

 1. Extract the files from the compressed folder.
 1. Open the folder in the downloaded IDE and run the Main under *First-Project-main/src/main/java/controller* by right clicking on it and choosing the action *Run Main.main()*.

-### Alternative way
-You also can simply download and execute the *.jar* file within the project.
-However, some characters are displayed incorrectly.

 ## Contributors

 * Sebastian Hähn [GitHub](https://github.com/SH-Files)